Sound localization: Duplex theory

-Evaluation for low frequencies

-For frequencies below 800 Hz, the dimensions of the head (ear distance 21.5 cm, corresponding to an interaural time delay of 625 µs) are smaller than the half wavelength of the sound waves.
+For frequencies below 800 Hz, the dimensions of the head (ear distance 21.5 cm, corresponding to an interaural time delay of 626 μs) are smaller than the half wavelength of the sound waves.
 So the auditory system can determine phase delays between both ears without confusion.
 Interaural level differences are very low in this frequency range, especially below about 200 Hz, so a precise evaluation of the input direction is nearly impossible on the basis of level differences alone.
 As the frequency drops below 80 Hz it becomes difficult or impossible to use either time difference or level difference to determine a sound's lateral source, because the phase difference between the ears becomes too small for a directional evaluation.

-Evaluation for high frequencies

 For frequencies above 1600 Hz the dimensions of the head are greater than the length of the sound waves.
 An unambiguous determination of the input direction based on interaural phase alone is not possible at these frequencies.
 However, the interaural level differences become larger, and these level differences are evaluated by the auditory system.
 Also, delays between the ears can still be detected via some combination of phase differences and group delays, which are more pronounced at higher frequencies; that is, if there is a sound onset, the delay of this onset between the ears can be used to determine the input direction of the corresponding sound source.
 This mechanism becomes especially important in reverberant environments.
 After a sound onset there is a short time frame where the direct sound reaches the ears, but not yet the reflected sound.
 The auditory system uses this short time frame for evaluating the sound source direction, and keeps this detected direction as long as reflections and reverberation prevent an unambiguous direction estimation.
 The mechanisms described above cannot be used to differentiate between a sound source ahead of the hearer or behind the hearer; therefore additional cues have to be evaluated.

 Pinna filtering effect

-Motivations

 Duplex theory shows that ITD and IID play significant roles in sound localization, but they can only deal with lateral localization problems.
 For example, if two acoustic sources are placed symmetrically at the front and back of the right side of the human head, they will generate equal ITDs and IIDs, in what is called the cone model effect.
 However, human ears can still distinguish between these sources.
 Besides that, in natural sense of hearing, one ear alone, without any ITD or IID, can distinguish between them with high accuracy.
 Due to the disadvantages of duplex theory, researchers proposed the pinna filtering effect theory.
-The shape of human pinna is concave with complex folds and asymmetrical both horizontally and vertically.
+The shape of the human pinna is concave with complex folds and asymmetrical both horizontally and vertically.
 Reflected and direct waves generate a frequency spectrum on the eardrum, relating to the acoustic sources.
 Then auditory nerves localize the sources using this frequency spectrum.